-- The HBA driver is installed. - The storage system is properly cabled to the servers. - The virtual disks have been assigned to the host. - The PowerPath software installed on the server can access all data paths to the virtual disks. - 5 In the dialog box, create a partition the size of the entire drive (the default) and then click OK. - NOTE: The MSCS software allows only one node to access a logical drive at a time.
+- The HBA driver is installed. - The storage system is properly cabled to the servers. - The LUNs and hosts are assigned through a storage group (if Access Control is enabled). - 5 In the dialog box, create a partition the size of the entire drive (the default) and then click OK. - NOTE: The MSCS software allows only one node to access a logical drive at a time.
 If a logical drive is partitioned into multiple disks, only one node is able to access all the partitions for that logical drive.
-If each node needs to access a separate disk, two or more logical drives must be present in the storage system. - 6 Click Yes to confirm the partition. - 7 With the mouse pointer on the same icon, right-click and select Change Drive Letter and Path from the submenu. - 8 Assign a drive letter to an NTFS volume or create a mount point.
+If each node needs to access a separate disk, two or more logical drives must be present in the storage system. - 6 Click Yes to confirm the partition. - With the mouse pointer on the same icon, right-click and select Change Drive Letter and Path from the submenu. - 8 Assign a drive letter to an NTFS volume or create a mount point.